smistad/Tube-Segmentation-Framework/README.md

 The first arguments is the dataset to process.
 This has to be a metadata (.mhd) file.

 Some test data is available with the software.
 You can test the program with the following command:
-`./tubeSegmentation tests/data/synthetic/dataset_1/noisy.mhd --parameters Vascusynth-Synthetic --display`
+`./tubeSegmentation tests/data/synthetic/dataset_1/noisy.mhd --parameters Synthetic-Vascusynth --display`

 Parameters